 Career opportunities include but are not limited to private security agencies, retail and banking security agencies, local law enforcement agencies, first responder agencies, and additional state and federal agencies.

 Current articulation agreements for the law enforcement and corrections AAS degree include agreements with Antioch University Midwest, Wright State University, and Ohio University.
-An articulation agreement with Miami University Regional is in the process of being updated.
 Potential articulation agreements include agreements with Ashland University and Franklin University.

 Important information about the educational debt, earnings, and completion rates of students who attended this program: View the Gainful Employment Information